hut6/docker-webpack/README.md

 Please don't add them to the project `package.json`, that will just make it harder for future developers to rebuild assets.

-# Rebuild/Update

-Build again and tag the version that you want.

-    docker build . -t hut6/webpack:1.12
-    docker push hut6/webpack:1.12